steunix/passweaver-api/docs/index.md

 Users can join any number of groups.

-While groups can be nested to form a tree, there is no inheritance: if a user is part of a group G, it will not automatically join the "children" of G.
+While groups can be nested to form a tree, there is no membership inheritance: if a user is member of a group G, it will not automatically join the "children" of G.

 #### Authentication